Chrysler 300 Insurance Rates

 Want to jump right into comparing Chrysler 300 insurance rates?
 Shopping around for Chrysler 300 insurance costs will help drivers save, so enter your ZIP code in our free tool above to get started.

-Estimated insurance rates for a Chrysler 300 are $1,378 a year for full coverage insurance.
-Comprehensive insurance costs on average $270 each year, collision insurance costs $494, and liability coverage costs $456.
-A policy with only liability insurance costs as little as $508 a year, and a high-risk policy costs $2,992 or more.
-Teen drivers pay the most at up to $5,240 a year.
+U.S. average insurance prices for a Chrysler 300 are $1,378 every 12 months including full coverage.
+Comprehensive insurance costs on average $270, collision costs $494, and liability costs around $456.
+Liability-only insurance costs as low as $508 a year, with high-risk driver insurance costing $2,992 or more.
+Teenage drivers pay the highest rates at $5,240 a year or more.

 Average premium for full coverage: $1,378

-Prices include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Rates include averaging for all 50 states and 300 models.
+Prices include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for all 300 models.

-Using a 40-year-old driver as an example, insurance rates for a Chrysler 300 range from the low end price of $508 for the bare minimum liability coverage to a high rate of $2,992 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, Chrysler 300 insurance prices go from the cheapest price of $508 for just liability insurance to the much higher price of $2,992 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.